 Every 40 seconds in the United States, someone has a heart attack.
 This frightening number should serve as a reminder that you should do everything possible to avoid a heart attack, or a second one if you’ve had your first.

 That’s where the specialists at St. Louis Heart and Vascular can help.
 The team is equipped with the latest diagnostic tools and is up to date on the most advanced treatments for heart attack care.
-Call one of the six locations in St. Louis, Des Peres, St. Charles, and Bridgeton, Missouri, and Granite City, Illinois, to learn how you can stay on top of your heart health.
+Call one of the seven locations in St. Louis, Des Peres, St. Charles, and Bridgeton, Missouri, and Granite City, Illinois, to learn how you can stay on top of your heart health.

 Available at These Locations